-Barrel - Use a cleaning rod with a clean cloth patch or a brush suitable for your rifle's caliber moistened with solvent.
-Push the patch/brush through the barrel from the chamber end to the muzzle end.
+Use a cleaning rod with a clean cloth patch or a brush suitable for .22 cal. moistened with solvent.
+Push the patch/brush through the barrel.
 Repeat several times, using a new patch each time, until the patches do not show any residue.

-When using a brush, use a brass cleaning brush suitable for the rifle's caliber, push through the barrel several times.
+When using a brush, use a brass cleaning brush suitable for .22 cal., push through the barrel several times.